St. Peter's Roman Catholic Church (Harpers Ferry, West Virginia): History

+Irish immigrants settled in Harpers Ferry during the construction of the Chesapeake and Ohio Canal and the Baltimore and Ohio Railroad.
+The majority of the Irish immigrants were Roman Catholics and attended mass at St. Peter's.

 Description

 The rebuilt church is an elaborately detailed Victorian Gothic structure.
 The exterior is finished in gray stone with red sandstone trim.
 The tall spire stands at the edge of the cliff overlooking the Shenandoah River.
 The interior is a single, bright room.
 Aisles are suggested by suspended vaulting with gilded pendants.
 The lancet windows are mainly furnished with colored glass rather than figurative representations.
 The sanctuary is marked by a polygonal apse.